wanghaoshuang/regtest/docs/design.md

 If the status is far from the baseline, this report will alert a `FAIL` signal, and developers can rerun the test and check whether there are some bugs in recently merged pull requests.

-## To be compatible with different Paddle versions
+## To be compatible with changes
-There might be much changes to the model configs, so the model test framework should not just use patches or based on the directory structure.
+The test framework should compatible with any changes to the model config, so it should not use patches or based on the directory structure.

+It should have a SDK, the model that need test should import it and fill soome information.
+This SDK will be triggerred if called by the test framework, and will be hidden if test framework not valid.